mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Louzy.md

 carried through to the rest of the city.
 Since Durty is one of the few productive cities on Louzy, it has simply become an accepted part of life here.

-Lifts from the starport take travellers directly to the city centre below.
-From the centre, vast tunnels lead off to separate zones including habitat, commercial, agricultural and industrial zones.
+Lifts from the starport take travellers directly to the city center below.
+From the center, vast tunnels lead off to separate zones including habitat, commercial, agricultural and industrial zones.

 ---